gpestana/notes/talks/everyone_is_naked/README.md

 network could be used by governmental agencies to identify and prosecute people who created, stored and distributed content which is deemed as against the government.
-If we add location aware routing and content distribution (main idea of peer-assisted CDN[ref]), it would be straightforward to learn who is e.g. homossexual in the neighborhood.
-These scenarios are short from being taken from a dystopian future in which freedom is part of the book.
+If we add location aware routing and content distribution (main idea of peer-assisted CDN[ref]), it would be straightforward to identify nonconforming individuals.
+These scenarios are short from being taken from a dystopian future in which freedom is part of the past because of how technology can be used to profile and target individuals and communities.

 Notice how the adversary strategy changes when attacking decentralized systems, as compared to centralized systems.
-In centralized systems, the attacker will backdoor or enforce a corporation to disclose user behaviour and private information through litigations and subpoenas.
-In (naive) decentralized systems, the adversary strategy is to be part of the network and to passively record and correlate network activity.
-Different paradigms, different strategies, same problem.
+In centralized systems, the attacker strategy is to backdoor or enforce a corporation to disclose user behaviour and private information through litigations and subpoenas.
+In (naive) decentralized systems, the adversary strategy is to be part of the network and to passively record and correlate the network activity.
+Different paradigms, different strategies, the same problem.
 Technology shifts power, and thus it needs to be seen as a political tool [crypto-moral].

-Next, we are going to see practical examples of how current P2P systems used everyday by thousands of people are leaking not vulnerable to privacy attacks based on our threat model.
+Next, we are going to see practical examples of how current P2P systems used everyday by thousands of people are leaving its users vulnerable to privacy attacks.

 1. The emperor's new clothes